Pain Medications and Sickle Cell Disease

 Most people with sickle cell disease (SCD) experience an acute pain episode in their lifetime.
 The first episode can occur as early as 6 months old.
 Pain episodes occur with any frequency, usually in the hands, feet, chest, and back.1

-People with SCD treat most pain episodes at home.
+People with SCD treat most episodes at home.
 When home management is not enough, treatment in a hospital is necessary.
 However, racial disparities in access to healthcare and misconceptions about opioid use disorder often interfere with treatment.

 About 1 in 3 people with SCD experience pain every day.
 Pain is treated at home about 10 times more often than in the hospital.2,3